-the year ended December 31, 2003, which was a \$9.3 million increase from the \$24.7 million in cash flows from operations for the year ended December 31, 2002.
+We are in compliance with all covenants under our financing arrangements.
+We have achieved positive cash flows from operations of \$34.0 million during the year ended December 31, 2003, which was a \$9.3 million increase from the \$24.7 million in cash flows from operations for the year ended December 31, 2002.
 We had positive cash flows from operations of \$8.9 million during the year ended December 31, 2001, which was an increase from the \$15.8 million in cash flows used in operations during the year ended December 31, 2000.
 We have achieved eight consecutive quarters of positive net income.

-We believe that there is sufficient liquidity, given our expectation of continued positive cash flows from operations, our cash and cash equivalents of \$38.6 million as of December 31, 2003, \$35.0 million in availability as of December 31, 2003 under our Secured Financing Facility (see Note 8 to the consolidated financial statements), the repayment of a securitized receivable acquisition facility entered into by 99-1 ("Securitization 99-1") and a securitized receivable acquisition facility entered into by 98-A (the "Warehouse Facility") (see Notes 6 and 8 to the consolidated financial statements), our recent \$1.8 million secured financing arrangement ("Secured Financing") (see Note 8 to the consolidated financial statements), and the repayment in full of our Senior Note that occurred on October 1, 2003 (see Note 8 to the consolidated financial statements) to fund operations for at least the next 12 months.
+We believe that there is sufficient liquidity, given our expectation of continued positive cash flows from operations, our cash and cash equivalents of \$38.6 million as of December 31, 2003, \$35.0 million in availability as of December 31, 2003 under our Secured Financing Facility (see Note 8 to the consolidated financial statements), the repayment of a securitized receivable acquisition facility entered into by 99-1 ("Securitization 99-1") and a securitized receivable acquisition facility entered into by 99-1 ("Securitization 99-1") and a securitized receivable acquisition facility entered financial statements), our recent \$1.8 million secured financing arrangement ("Secured Financing") (see Note 8 to the consolidated financial statements), and the repayment in full of our Senior Note that occurred on October 1, 2003 (see Note 8 to the consolidated financial statements) to fund operations for at least the next 12 months.